Table of Contents

 How I’m Getting Paid To Bike

-Since I enjoy biking, whenever I feel like getting a little bit of exercise in (or whenever I’m just feeling a bit antsy), I’ll turn on the Postmates app and wait for an order to come in.
+Since I enjoy biking, whenever I feel like getting a little bit of exercise (or whenever I’m just feeling a bit antsy), I’ll turn on the Postmates app and wait for an order to come in.
 Fortunately for me, I live in a high demand area.
-When I want to make some deliveries, I don’t even have to leave my house while I wait for an order.
+That means when I want to make some deliveries, I don’t even have to leave my house while I wait for an order.

 Once an order comes in, it’s off to the races.
 For most restaurants, Postmates places the order in advance for you.
 All I have to do is wait until the order is ready, and then I bike on over to the restaurant.
-Since I’m on a bike, I never have to worry about parking.
-I just leave it right on the sidewalk.
+Since I’m on a bike, I never have to worry about parking – I can pull up right to the front door.

-For some places – mainly fast food restaurants – you have to place the order yourself.
-As long as it’s a place that isn’t known for having a huge line, you won’t lose much time placing the order yourself.
-I’ve been doing Postmates for a year now, so I’ve gotten pretty good at figuring out which type of orders to accept and which to reject.
+For some places – mainly fast-food restaurants – you have to place the order yourself.
+I generally try to avoid orders where I have to place the order myself unless it’s a place that I know will be fast.
+I’ve been doing Postmates for half-a-decade now, so I’ve gotten pretty good at figuring out which type of orders to accept and which to reject.
 You’ll eventually figure this out as well with experience.

 I have a road bike that I keep on my porch that I’ll use if I’m planning to do an extended period of deliveries.
 More often than not though, I actually end up making deliveries using my city’s bikeshare system.
 That means I usually don’t even use my own bike to make deliveries.

 And I get a great workout from doing Postmates.
 The app adjusts the distances for orders based on the type of vehicle you use.
 Most bike orders won’t be more than a few miles away.
-Seems like a pretty good idea to get a few miles of biking in during your spare time and make a bit of cash as well.
+When you think about it, it seems like a pretty good idea to get a few miles of biking in during your spare time and make a bit of cash as well.
 It’s a double benefit!
 There aren’t a lot of gigs out there that improve your health and allow you to get paid.

 How Much Can You Make?

-You’re not going to get rich off Postmates.
-But, you also shouldn’t underestimate the impact of this type of side hustle over time.
+You’re not necessarily going to get rich from doing Postmates, but you also shouldn’t underestimate the impact of this type of side hustle over time.
 Every dollar you earn doing bike deliveries is a dollar you can save away.
 It really adds up.
+And with the right strategy, it’s possible to make food delivery work out very well for you.

 The Negatives Of Doing Postmates

 You Might Not Live In A High Demand Area.
 One of the benefits for me in doing Postmates is that I don’t have to go anywhere if I want to grab an order.
 I live in an area with a lot of restaurants and a lot of young people ordering from the app, so all I have to do is turn on the app while I’m sitting on my couch.
-Those of you who have to actually travel into more high demand areas might find this not worth the time.
-If you have to commute somewhere to do this gig, then it’s going to feel more like a crappy job.
+Those of you who have to actually travel into more high demand areas might find this gig isn’t worth the time.

 Not Every Location Allows Bikes.
 Depending on your location, you might not be able to make deliveries using a bike.
 If you have to drive, I don’t think Postmates is worth your time.